 In thy Infinite goodness forgive me.

-*The inscription is inconsistent with the suicide note, in which Alice stated that would turn twenty on the 14th of September.
+It should be noted that the inscription is inconsistent with the suicide note, in which Alice stated that she would turn twenty on 14 September.

 Curiously, I came across this story when researching Victorian hats.
 In case you are wondering about the type of hat poor Alice was wearing when she jumped off Waterloo Bridge, it was named after a character in Barnaby Rudge.
 Charles Dickens published the novel between 1840 and 1841, but the story is set in the 1780s, and so the ‘Dolly Varden’ style, which was popular from about 1869 to 1875, was something of a fashion revival.